suriyadeepan/suriyadeepan.github.io/_posts/2016-08-25-scrapy-guide.markdown

 I don't know why people scrape the web.
 I just know why I do it.
 I am a Machine Learning researcher.
 My models are data-hungry.
 More the data, better the model.
 Web scraping goes hand in hand with Machine Learning.
 For people working in Natural Language Processing, the Internet is a gold mine.
 You just need the right tools, to get it to cough up the good stuff.

-This blog post will cover the worflow of scraping a website, step by step. **Reconnaisance** After deciding the kind of information we want, We find a page where we can start.
+This blog post will cover the workflow of scraping a website, step by step.

+1. **Reconnaissance** : After deciding the kind of information we want, We find a page where we can start.
 We will then inspect the elements that matter to us and find out their tag (div, p, etc) and the class if necessary.
-Open up a scrapy shell and try to get the information we need, by accessing the corresponding element using *xpath*. **Crawling** Then, we use this logic in our code, to extract data recursively.
-Typically we will jump from page to page, by extracting links that match a pattern, while downloading any useful information we need, say text, images, etc, (**Aquisition**).
+Open up a scrapy shell and try to get the information we need, by accessing the corresponding element using *xpath*.
+2. **Crawling** : Then, we use this logic in our code, to extract data recursively.
+Typically we will jump from page to page, by extracting links that match a pattern.
+3. **Aquisition** : During this process, any useful information we need, say text, images, etc, will be downloaded and saved to disk.

+## Tools